yfdyh000/SimpleProxy/README.md

 ##How to use

 - 0) Simple Proxy will not override proxy settings of Firefox
-- 1) Full compatibility with Auto-proxy Rulelist
-  - 1.1) Supports file extension with alphabet only
+- 1) Supports file extension with alphabet only
+  - 1.1) Full compatibility with Auto-proxy Rulelist (bracn 1.1.x)
+  - 1.2) Uses optimized build-in rule system, drops support for Auto-proxy Rulelist (to do, branch 2.x)
+    - 1.2.1) <<example.com means to match string in second-level domain which can be optimized (recommended for better performance)
+    - 1.2.2) >>www.example.com means to match string in full domain name
+    - 1.2.3) <>example means to match string in full address
+    - 1.2.4) insert !! before rules means set rules to exception
+    - 1.2.5) malformed rules wll NOT be loaded
 - 2) Server must match the form of server protocol::server adress::server port
   - 2.1) For example, socks::127.0.0.1::1080
   - 2.2) Supported protocol: http, socks, socks4